absinthe-graphql/absinthe/guides/tutorial/subscriptions.md

   end
 ```

-With this open a tab and run the query at the top of this section, then open another tab and run a mutation to add a post you should see a result in the other tab have fun.
+With this, open a tab and run the query at the top of this section.
+Then open another tab and run a mutation to add a post you should see a result in the other tab have fun.

 <img style="box-shadow: 0 0 6px #ccc;" src="assets/tutorial/graphiql_new_post_sub.png" alt=""/>